naqeebghazi/lvm.wordpress.website/README.md

 Implementing WordPress Website with LVM Storage Management on AWS EC2 Ubuntu

 A typical 3-tier architecture (3TA) consists of:
-- Presentation tier
+- Presentation tier: What you see and interact with in your web browser or application
-- Application tier
+- Application tier: Backend of the application/website that processes all the input/outputs and any other computational requirements
-- Data tier
+- Data tier: Data storage and data access

 Simplified outline of a 3TA: